Key takeaways

 What’s the historical performance of reinsurance?

-Sources: U.S. Bank Asset Management Group, Bloomberg, 12/31/2004 to 10/31/2025.
+Sources: U.S. Bank Asset Management Group, Bloomberg, 12/31/2001 to 6/30/2026.

-Diversification: Aiming for a return stream with different inputs
+Diversification: A return stream with different inputs

 Understanding return correlations of different assets

-Sources: U.S. Bank Asset Management Group, Bloomberg; 12/31/2001 to 10/31/2025.
+Sources: U.S. Bank Asset Management Group, Bloomberg; 12/31/2001 to 6/30/2026.

-Growth tailwinds: Global insurance markets can broaden opportunity
+Growth tailwinds: global insurance markets can broaden opportunity

 What risks do reinsurance investors face?

-Sources: U.S. Bank Asset Management Group, Artemis.bm deal directory, 2025.
+Sources: U.S. Bank Asset Management Group, Artemis.bm deal directory, July 2026.

-Climate change: What the data say
+Climate change: What the numbers suggest

-Climate discussions often focus on whether disasters are becoming more frequent and severe.
+Catastrophes create financial risks for reinsurance investors and devastating human consequences for affected communities.
+Climate discussions often focus on whether disasters are becoming more frequent or severe.
 According to the National Oceanic and Atmospheric Administration (NOAA), landfalling hurricanes have not significantly increased since data became available in 1851.
-2 Even if storm counts don’t surge, risk can still rise through higher population densities, increasing insured property values, and the expansion of insured areas exposed to damage.
+2

-Sources: U.S. Bank Asset Management Group, National Oceanic and Atmospheric Administration (NOAA); 1851-2023.
+Sources: U.S. Bank Asset Management Group, National Oceanic and Atmospheric Administration (NOAA); 1851-2025.

-Sources: U.S. Bank Asset Management Group, National Interagency Fire Center; 1984-2024.
+Sources: U.S. Bank Asset Management Group, National Interagency Fire Center; 1984-2025.

 How reinsurance premiums can respond after losses